Ambassador for Cambridge Judge Business School

 Fellow, Lucy Cavendish College, University of Cambridge

 Bruno has over 30 years of leadership and management experience working with public, private and third sector organisations, from entry-level students to board-level executives, local startups to global corporates and others in education, healthcare, industry and government.

-He has led initiatives to inform and shape world-class university strategic plans, international partnerships and innovation ecosystems, including founding the Enterprise Lab at Imperial College London to support the next generation of innovators and entrepreneurs.
+He has led initiatives to inform and shape world-class university strategic plans, international partnerships and innovation ecosystems, including founding the Enterprise Lab at Imperial College London and directing the Entrepreneurship Centre at Cambridge Judge Business School, to support the next generation of innovators and entrepreneurs.

 Prior to this, he worked in the emerging technology and telecom sector, contributing to several technical and commercial world-firsts, including R&D, product and service development with UK and US pioneers, Standard Telephone & Cables (STC) and Bell Labs Innovations (Lucent Technologies).

 He has contributed to the development of regional, national and international innovation policy in the UK, Europe, Middle-East and Asia, including the London Mayor and UK Prime Minister’s Offices, European Commission, Emirate of Abu Dhabi’s Education Council and Foreign Secretary’s UK-India Roundtable.